Augie-Environmental-Studies/jupyter-server/README.md

 # What is this repository for?

-JupyterLab server.
-Designed to run in a private virtual server.
-Designed to be deployed with Docker Compose.
+A JupyterLab server designed to be deployed with Docker Compose.

 ***How we use this repository to run our Jupyter server***<br>
 ```bash